sswwi18/new-database-concepts-sample/README.md

 # Example Project for "New Database Concepts"

-This is an example project for the course "New Database Concepts" at [Baden-Wuerrtemberg Cooperative State University (DHBW)](https://www.heidenheim.dhbw.de/).
+This is an example project for the course "New Database Concepts" at [Baden-Wuerttemberg Cooperative State University (DHBW)](https://www.heidenheim.dhbw.de/).

 ## Requirements